 ”We aren’t losing fans, we are fighting short attention spans.

-People’s viewing habits are changing, almost half of the 18-to 24-year old’s video viewing shifted from traditional TV to other platforms between 2012 and 2017 (2017, Nielsen Sports).
+A fan’s viewing habits are changing, almost half of the 18-to 24-year old’s video viewing shifted from traditional TV to other platforms between 2012 and 2017 (2017, Nielsen Sports).
 In the disrupted media landscape, traditional TV remains the largest video consumption source overall.
-Nevertheless there’s a clear shift towards new platforms, mobile-driven video consumption and viewing behaviour characterized by shorter attention spans.
-This forms a huge challenge for lots of industries, including the sports industry.
+Nevertheless there’s a clear shift towards new platforms, mobile-driven video consumption and viewing behavior characterized by shorter attention spans.
+This forms a huge challenge for lots of industries, including the sports industry, to build and engage a fan base.
 As an answer to this trend, fan engagement is getting higher and higher up the agenda amongst media companies, sports clubs, federations, sponsors and more.

 Today’s popular content is interactive, socially engaging and easy to process.
 This explains the popularity of sports content on social media, on-demand media platforms and streaming.
 It also explains the rise of quick stats, votes, video highlights, daily fantasy games and more.
 People are looking for interactivity when engaging with brands, building social connections and self-expression.
 This does not only count for sports companies, we’ve seen some of the most successful companies such as Airbnb and Facebook build their business model around building social connections between people.

 Fan Engagement and fan bases

 In comes fan engagement.
 The high-level idea of fan engagement is to create social value for fans through a variety of online and offline experiences.
 These experiences fit within a larger engagement marketing strategy combined with the technologies to act upon.
 By doing so the goal is to optimize the ways you monetize your fan base.